jonesd/vlc-android-sdk/README.md

 git tag                 // to list all release versions git checkout {tag-name} // to checkout the git repo at the given tag cd ..
-./gradlew vlcBuild{architecture} // build it, where architecture can be arm, arm64, mips, mips64, x86, X86_64
+./gradlew vlcBuild{architecture} // build it, where architecture can be arm, arm64, x86, X86_64
 ```

 By default, when you clone using the command `./gradlew vlcCloneAndroid` it will checkout automatically to the most stable version possible.